Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-The adversary determines $\bm{x}$ as being a member if its prediction loss is smaller than the average loss of all training samples, otherwise the adversary infers it as a non-member.
-The intuition is that the target model is trained on its training samples by minimizing their prediction loss.
-Thus, the prediction loss of a training sample should be smaller than the loss of an input that was not used in training.
-The attack $\mathcal{M}_{\text{loss}}(\cdot)$ is defined as follows.
+\textbf{Prediction Loss Based MIA~\cite{yeom2018privacy}.} An attacker infers an input record as a member if its prediction loss is smaller than the average loss of all training members, otherwise the attacker infers it as a non-member.
+The intuition is that the target model is trained on its training members by minimizing their prediction loss.
+Thus, the prediction loss of a training record should be smaller than the prediction loss of a test record.
+The attack $\mathcal{M}_{\textrm{loss}}(\cdot,\cdot)$ is defined as follows: